 Windows 10 has come a long way in terms of features.
 When I compare it to my Windows XP desktop, its hard to believe you couldn’t even take a screen clipping back then.
 However, there are still a lot of tasks such as clipboard management, application management, and hotkey management which cannot be inherently performed.
 Here is where utilities come into the picture.
 They are small in size and are built for a specific purpose.

-On that note, here are Best Windows utility which you should be using in 2019.
+On that note, here is the best Windows utility which you should be using in 2019.

 Best Windows Utilities

 Windows Explorer gives you a good amount of information about the file system but a graphical representation is still missing.
 On top of that, what if I want to have a bird’s eye view of the entire file system with each file size, percentage, file count?
 Not Possible!
-So there you can use a freeware called TreeSize.
-It shows you the size of folders including the sub-folders with the file count and with a better graphical representation.
+So there you can use a free disk space analyzer called TreeSize.
+It shows you the size of folders including the sub-folders with the file count and with better graphical representation.

-You can also control the level of file search.
-If you choose level 1, then it will only display sub-folders within the search directory.
-While level 2 would be sub-folders within the sub-folders and henceforth.
-My favorite feature would be the right-click action.
-You can right click on any folder and choose TreeSize.
+My most favorite feature would be the right-click action.
+You can right-click on any folder and choose TreeSize.
 It is much more usable than the inbuilt Properties Tab.
 It gives you all the information about the folder and the contents within.
 You can choose to directly delete files from here or any other normal right-click action on the folder.

 Chocolatey is a package manager where you can not only install apps but also update and even uninstall them.
 It just escapes you from the process of downloading the exe file and clicks on Next, Next every time.
 The installation process is fairly simple.